BroadbandForum/usp/docs/specification/index.md

 ## Required Agent Information

-A Controller that has a relationship with an Agent needs to know the Agent’s Endpoint Identifier, connectivity information for the Agent’s MTP(s), and credentials.
+A Controller that has a relationship with an Agent needs to know the Agent's Endpoint Identifier, connectivity information for the Agent's MTP(s), and credentials.

-Controllers acquires this information upon initial connection by an Agent, though a LAN based Controller may acquire an Agent’s MTP information through mDNS Discovery.
-It is each Controller’s responsibility to maintain a record of known Agents.
+Controllers acquire this information upon initial connection by an Agent, though a LAN based Controller may acquire an Agent's MTP information through mDNS Discovery.
+It is each Controller's responsibility to maintain a record of known Agents.

 ## Use of DHCP for Acquiring Controller Information {#sec:using-dhcp}